bigjosh/BlueLEDBoard/README.md

 * User defined fonts specified in easily editable flat text files.
 * Extensible system for embedding display commands in messages files.

+## Overview of operation

+1. Users edit message and font files and save them to a dropbox account.
+2. The Raspberry Pi master controller uses an internet connection to download the messages and font file from dropbox once a minute.
+3. There is one copy of the mater controller software running for each string of LEDs.
+Each copy reads its messages and font files to generate a bitmap images of the on and off LED pixels for its attached string.
+4. 80 times per second, each copy of the master controller software transmitts a single frame of  bitmapped pixel data to its  daughter board over the RS232 link.
+To synchronize these frame updates, each daughterboard transmitts a vertical refresh signal back to the master controller each time it completes a display refresh cycle.
+5. Each daughter board keeps two buffers of pixel data - one that is actively being displayed and one that is being recieved from the master controller over the serial link.
+The two bufferes are swapped each time a full frame is recieved from the serial link.
+6. The daughterboard refreshes the display one row at a time based on the data in the current pixel buffer.
+7. To update a row, the daughterboard first turns of the previous row and then shifts the pxiels for the new row into the shift registers on the LED modules.
+It does this by putting the next pixel on the data line and toggling the clock line to shift all the short registers one stepo to the right.
+8. When all of the pxiels for a row have been loaded into ther shift registers, the daughterboard turns the row on by activating the row drivers on the controller card.
+9. When the daughterboard gets to the end of the 7th (last) row, it sends a 'V' to the master controller.
+This lets the master control sync up to the refresh cycle to avoid visual tearing that could happen of the frame was updated partially though a refresh cycle.

 ## Hardware

 A custom daughter-board replaces the CPU on each vintage